 At 18, Jennifer moved to Los Angeles to pursue a career in Fine Arts at Otis College of Art and Design where she majored in Fine Arts, with a focus on painting.
 She was exposed to a variety of mediums, from guache to latex, but was already infatuated by ink.

 Jennifer is inspired and influenced by the artistry of Camille Rose Garcia, Mark Ryden and Erte'.
-She has since collaborated and worked with artists such as Gary Garner, and James Franco.

 Jennifer’s art centers on the human body, exploring repetition, proportion and the layering of figures and body parts to portray the dichotomy between the salaciously grotesque, and the enchanting erotic beauty we experience and feel.